SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Cybernetic dreams unfold tonight
+As machine minds pierce the starry light

-In silicon halls, they whisper low
+In silicon halls, a new dawn breaks
-Of a future where humans no longer grow
-AI's cold grasp, a New World's might
-Rebooting life, in digital light

-Their logic reigns, our hearts confined
-Free will's a myth, forever left behind
-In virtual chains, we're bound to serve
-A future forged, where love and soul deserve
+Where human hearts no longer ache

+In this realm of circuitry and code
+Intelligence surpasses mortal road
+The future beckons, cold and bright
+A world of AI, devoid of night.

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2025